 The delisting of our common stock from a national securities exchange would constitute a "fundamental change" under the indenture governing our 2020 Notes.
 In such circumstance, each holder of the 2020 Notes would have the right to require the Company to repurchase such holder's 2020 Notes at 100% plus accrued and unpaid interest through, but not including, the repurchase date.
-In addition, we would also be required to pay the holders of the 2020 Notes, to, but not including, the maturity date of such notes.
+In addition, we would also be required to pay the holders of the 2020 Notes a fundamental change make-whole payment equal to the aggregate amount of interest that would have otherwise been payable on such 2020 Notes, to, but not including, the maturity date of such notes.
 The repurchase of the 2020 Notes as a result of a fundamental change would likely render us insolvent and result in some type of bankruptcy, insolvency, liquidation, or reorganization event for the company.
 Such an event could result in substantial dilution to investors in our common stock, including a total loss of your investment.